Skip to main content

 Functionality Available within the Task Panel

-Clicking a status icon on a task tile in the main form leads to the task panel, where you can find and set details about work periods.
+Clicking a status icon on a task tile in the main form leads to the task panel, where you can view and manage details about work periods.

 Task Tile